gromacs/releng/docs/releng.rst

 Output
 ------

-To communicate back to the Jenkins job (or the workflow build script), the releng scripts use the following mechanisms:
+To communicate back to the Jenkins job (or the pipeline build script), the releng scripts use the following mechanisms:

 exit code